65+ Employee Pulse Survey Questions by Category (2026)

 - Keep 1 or 2 core items constant every pulse.
 These are the trend items you plot over time.

-- Rotate 2 or 3 items across cycles, drawing from a pool covering engagement drivers, wellbeing, manager, inclusion, and open feedback.
+- Rotate 2 or 3 items across cycles, drawing from a pool covering engagement drivers, wellbeing, manager, inclusion, compensation, change, and open feedback.

 - Each theme surfaces every 3 to 4 months.
 Over a year, you cover all drivers without ever running a long pulse.